mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - Single-letter argument grouping.
   - Multiple single-letter argument names can be grouped into one.
   - For example `-latr` is the same as `-l -a -t -r`.
+- Response files.
+  -	If `@<file>` is supplied in the command-line, then Clio reads `<file>` and interprets each line as a command-line argument.
+In this file, argument names must _**not**_ be prefixed with '--', and positional arguments must be supplied in name=value format, like options.
+Single-letter argument names are not allowed.
+Lines starting with `#` are comments.
 - Argument data types make sense from a programmatic point of view.
   - The value of a switch is of type `bool`, indicating whether the switch was supplied.
   - The value of an option or positional is commonly of type `string`, but it can be of any type, even some `enum` defined by the programmer.